vubinhne/academic-kickstart/content/authors/thuy/_index.md

 ---
 # Display name
-name: Alan Wee Chung Liew
+name: Thi Thu Thuy Nguyen

 # Username (this should match the folder name)
 authors:
-- admin
+- thuy

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Deputy Head of School (Research) School of Information and Communication Technology
+role: PhD student in Computer Science

 # Organizations/Affiliations
 organizations: